Skip to content

 What this does

-You build a hypothetical tank — pick the water type, set the volume, add fish and corals.
-The engine checks the stocking against 252+ species and 59+ corals worth of rules, then tells you what will work and what won't.
+Building a hypothetical tank starts with picking the water type, setting the volume, and adding fish and corals.
+The engine checks the stocking against 251+ species and 59+ corals worth of rules, then reports what will work and what won't.
 Every warning explains why: temperature mismatch, predation, fin-nipping, schooling minimums, tank size, water chemistry, reef-safe behaviour, coral conflicts, anemone stings, light/flow requirements, growth horizons.

 It's free, anonymous-by-default, and works on mobile.
 Optional sign-in syncs your tanks across devices via Supabase.